IshyWishy17/ValorantRankPredictor/README.md

 # Execution Plan

-Sure!
-Here’s a concise summary for each week:

 Week 1: Research and Data Collection Planning
 Research relevant player stats for rank prediction and devise a scraping strategy to collect data from player profiles and match histories.